Global Influenza Surveillance and Response System (GISRS)

 Formerly known as the Global Influenza Surveillance Network (GISN), the new name came into effect following the adoption of the Pandemic Influenza Preparedness (PIP) Framework in May 2011.

 - WHO GISRS monitors the evolution of influenza viruses and provides recommendations in areas including laboratory diagnostics, vaccines, antiviral susceptibility and risk assessment.

 - WHO GISRS also serves as a global alert mechanism for the emergence of influenza viruses with pandemic potential.

 WHO Consultation and Information Meeting on the Composition of Influenza Virus Vaccines for the Northern Hemisphere 2014-2015

 - WHO External Quality Assessment Project for the detection of influenza virus type A by PCR

 - Standardization of terminology for the pandemic A(H1N1)2009 virus

-- Standardization of terminology for the variant A(H3N2) virus recently infecting humans
+- Standardization of terminology for the influenza virus variants infecting humans: Update Jan 2014

 - Updated unified nomenclature system for the highly pathogenic H5N1 avian influenza viruses